North Seattle College is committed to supporting undocumented students.

 Even after, the information given to the college staff should remain confidential.

 On February 26, 2014, Governor Jay Inslee signed into law the REAL Hope Act (SB 6523) also known as the Washington Dream Act.
-This new law expands eligibility for the Washington State Need Grant to non-citizens.
+This new law expands eligibility for the Washington College Grant to non-citizens.
 Visit the page to learn if you qualify and how you can apply through WASFA.

 Effective July 1, 2003, Washington state law changed the definition of "resident student" allowing certain students eligible for resident student status- and eligible to pay resident tuition rates when they attend public colleges or universities in the state.
 Learn about the requirements on the HB1079 page.